Ecclesia Gnostica Catholica: History

 The Ecclesia Gnostica Catholica descended from a line of French Gnostic revival churches that developed in the 19th century.
 At that time, these Gnostic churches were essentially Christian in nature.
 In 1907, Gerard Encausse, Jean Bricaud and Louis-Sophrone Fugairon founded their own, simply called the Gnostic Catholic Church.
-In 1908, they gave O.T.O.
-Grand Master Theodor Reuss episcopal consecration and primatial authority in their GCC.
-Later that year, Reuss incorporated the Gnostic Catholic Church into O.T.O. after the original founders renamed their own church to the Universal Gnostic Church.
+In 1908, they conferred O.T.O.
+Grand Master Theodor Reuss with episcopal consecration and primatial authority within their GCC.
+Later that year, Reuss incorporated the Gnostic Catholic Church into O.T.O., after the original founders renamed their church the Universal Gnostic Church.

 The name "Ecclesia Gnostica Catholica" was not applied to the church until Crowley wrote the Gnostic Mass in 1913, which Reuss proclaimed to be the church's official rite.
-This marked the first time an established church was to accept the Law of Thelema as its central doctrine.
+This marked the first time an established church accepted the Law of Thelema as its central doctrine.
 Reuss then announced a new title for himself: the "Sovereign Patriarch and Primate of the Gnostic Catholic Church".

 In 1979, Hymenaeus Alpha X° (Grady McMurtry) separated Ecclesia Gnostica Catholica from Ordo Templi Orientis, and made it into an independent organization, with himself at the head of both.
 During this period of separation Ecclesia Gnostica Catholica published its own quarterly magazine.
 However, in 1986, his successor, Hymenaeus Beta, dissolved the separate Gnostic Catholic Church corporation and folded the church back into O.T.O.
 Since then the Church has expanded greatly, and in recent years several books and articles dealing with the E.G.C. and the Gnostic Mass have been published by its Clergy, notably by Tau Apiryon and Tau Helena, James and Nancy Wasserman, Rodney Orpheus, and Cathryn Orchard.